neelampatel71086-sys/project1/README.md

 ## ⚠️ Notes

 * The program assumes valid numeric input for age, height, and favorite number.
-* If invalid input is entered, the program may throw an error (unless error handling is added).
+* If invalid input is entered, the program may throw an error (unless error handling is added)
 * Memory addresses may vary each time the program runs.

 ---